isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/footnote-number-style.md

 ...
 ```

-In the given example, you a bracket is added before and after the footnote call and marker:
+In the given example, a bracket is added before and after the footnote call and marker:

-* Add the suffix "(" and the prefix ")" using the content attribute in the `footnote-call` style which will add the brackets around the footnote number in the topic content.
+* Add the prefix "(" and the suffix ")" using the content attribute in the `footnote-call` style which will add the brackets around the footnote number in the topic content.
-* Add the suffix "(" and the prefix ")" using the content attribute in the `footnote-marker` style which will add the brackets around the footnote number at the bottom of the page.
+* Add the prefix "(" and the suffix ")" using the content attribute in the `footnote-marker` style which will add the brackets around the footnote number at the bottom of the page.

 <img src="./assets/pdf-output-footer-numbers.png" alt= "Footer in PDF output" width=500>